cjmartin/launchcalendar.org/_posts/2025-05-14-falcon-9-starlink-group-6-67.md

 title: "\U0001F680 Falcon 9 | \U0001F6F0 Starlink Group 6-67"
 description: >-
-  SpaceX launched the Starlink Group 6-67 mission from SLC-40, Cape Canaveral, carrying 28 Starlink v2 Mini satellites to a 43-degree-inclined low Earth orbit.
-The Falcon 9 booster (B1090-4) completed its fourth flight and landed successfully on the droneship 'A Shortfall of Gravitas' after launch.
-This was the 58th Falcon 9 launch of 2025.
+  SpaceX launched the Starlink Group 6-67 mission from SLC-40, Cape Canaveral, carrying 28 Starlink v2 Mini Optimized satellites to a 43-degree-inclined low Earth orbit.
+The Falcon 9 booster B1090 completed its fourth flight (after Crew-10, Bandwagon-3, and SES O3b mPOWER 7/8), landing successfully on the droneship 'A Shortfall of Gravitas'.
+This was SpaceX’s 58th Falcon 9 launch of 2025 and its 475th Falcon 9 flight overall.
 tags:
   - Falcon 9
   - Starlink